-Looking for an allergy friendly appetizer?
+Looking for an incredibly delicious allergy-friendly appetizer?
 When entertaining, I like to offer at least one gluten free and dairy free appetizer that everyone can enjoy.
 This Prosciutto Wrapped Prunes recipe is a great choice.
-They’re similar to Bacon-Wrapped Dates but with a bit of a milder flavor.
+They’re similar to Bacon-Wrapped Dates (aka: Devils on Horseback) but with a bit of a milder flavor.
 It can even be made dairy free and Paleo-friendly by simply omitting the Parmesan cheese!

 If you like this idea, but want to try it with bacon instead, check out this Bacon Wrapped Prunes with Manchego & Pistachios recipe that I created for Sunsweet.